 - All family members learn skills to more effectively coparent, negotiate agreements and move forward

-- Family members gain personal and relationship harmony for family members
+- Family members gain personal and relationship harmony

 - Each family member learns to stablish a family culture of mutual respect

 A successful outcome requires that each family member, particularly the adults, be ready to accept feedback and embrace the need for current and ongoing change.
 It is important for each family member to understand that acknowledging their individual limitations does not equate to an admission of legal liability and that insisting on such linkage will only serve to impede, if not derail, the entire process of growth and change.